Skip to content

 Lidl is the supermarket most associated with balcony solar, and for good reason — in Germany and other EU markets it sells complete plug-in kits, from budget Parkside own-brand starter kits (around €199) up to premium EcoFlow bundles.
 None of this is available in UK stores.

 Lidl GB has said on the record that it is "exploring the possibility" of stocking plug-in solar here, and press reports have floated a roughly £400 price for a basic kit.
 But nothing is confirmed — no launch date, no price, no product.
-The practical blocker is regulatory: until the BSI standard exists, retailers can't sell a kit marketed for plugging straight into a UK 13A socket.
+The regulatory blocker is easing, though: in June 2026 DESNZ published a DESNZ interim product specification for consultation — a BS 1363 UK plug with a 5A fuse, an 800VA limit, one device per household — so retailers now have a concrete spec to certify a UK kit against even before the full BSI standard is published.
 We track the full picture — what's confirmed, what's speculation, and what German Lidl kits tell us about likely UK specs — in our dedicated Lidl plug-in solar panels guide.

 What's Actually Coming to UK Shelves